Designing an Abrasive Blast Room

 Likewise the length of the blast room is determined by adding 4-5 feet on each end of the work piece to allow for operator clearance.

 Proper planning and design of the blast room results in the best built rooms suited to your specific needs.
 ABS Blast has the experience and expertise needed to assist you in all steps of your blast room design and build.
-Contact Us for your Abrasive Blast Room needs and let our quality of work speak for itself.
+Let our quality of work speak for itself.